Nathanbn123/Course-Suggester/README.md

 ## Known Bugs

-_There are no known bugs with the current version of the application_
+_When fading in a dev that is already on screen, it will strangely fade out and back in._

 ## Support and contact details
 _If you encounter any bugs or issues not documented during your experience, please feel free to contact me at my email: nathans-email@email.com_

 ## Technologies used

-_This application was created using HTML, CSS and Bootstrap_
+_This application was created using HTML, CSS, Bootstrap, Javascript and Jquery_

 ### License